Terminology and Types of Rashes

 Here are the most common childhood rashes.
 Read through them to see if any seem to match your child’s rash.
 If not, then the following section may help you identify the rash.
 None of these 5 rashes warrants an urgent page to your doctor, unless you feel your child is unusually ill.

-- Ringworm – this appears as a red, raised ring, with almost normal skin in the middle.
+This appears as a red, raised ring, with almost normal skin in the middle.
 Itching is common.
 There can be any number of these rings, from just one to 10 or more.
 A fungus causes it.
 It is transmitted from other infected animals or people.
 A general rash of fine, red bumps can appear elsewhere on the body – this is an allergic reaction to the fungus that causes the rash.
 The treatment is over-the-counter Lotrimin AF (clotrimazole) twice a day for several weeks, or until clear.
-Click here for a more detailed discussion and a photo.
+See our article on Ringworm for a more detailed discussion and a photo.

 Deciding When to See Your Doctor